Mint Chai (Pudina Tea)

 Frequently Asked Questions

-You can add lemon grass, crushed green cardamoms, dried rose petals, fennel seeds (saunf), black pepper powder, tulsi leaves, nutmeg powder, etc to this tea recipe.
+You can add lemon grass, crushed green cardamoms, dried rose petals, fennel seeds (saunf), black pepper powder, tulsi leaves, nutmeg powder, etc to this pudina tea recipe.

-Just skip adding milk to the recipe and add a squeeze of lemon to the strained tea.
+Skip adding milk to the recipe and add a squeeze of lemon to the strained tea.
 You can also replace black tea with green tea leaves to make this version.

 You Might Also Like

-Pudina Chai Recipe (Indian Mint Tea)
+Mint Chai Recipe (Pudina Tea)

 Ingredients